Free Breakfast for Children: Women's Roles and Contributions to the Free Breakfast Program

+Similar to the responsibilities and jobs designated to the men, many of these duties in the White Plains chapter were fulfilled by women in the party.
+Specifically looking at their Free Breakfast for Children program, Johnson's chapter organized and coordinated the logistics of this program, securing food donations and managing operations.
+The women were also responsible for cooking nutritious meals and ensuring they met dietary needs.
+The existence of Black Panther Party chapters founded and run by women showed equal commitment to what the Party stood for.
+Moreover, women-based Free Breakfast programs within chapters founded by women helped to lessen the stereotypes often associated with women's roles in the Party.

+Locations of the Free Breakfast Program

 Oakland

-The Black Panther Party initially announced their intentions to begin the Free Breakfast for Children Program in September 1968 and the first program was officially launched at St. Augustine's Episcopal Church in Oakland in late January 1969.
+The Black Panther Party initially announced their intentions to begin the Free Breakfast for Children Program in September 1968 and the first program was officially launched at St. Augustine's Episcopal Church in Oakland, CA in late January 1969.
 Parishioner Ruth Beckford-Smith was in charge of this first program.

-Parishioner Ruth Beckford-Smith, working with Father Earl A. Neil, constructed a healthy menu that would nourish children and properly created a kitchen and dining hall that passed health inspections.
+Beckford-Smith, working with Father Earl A. Neil, constructed a healthy menu that would nourish children and created a kitchen and dining hall that passed health inspections.
 The program's launch day served 11 children and gained popularity, as by the end of the week 135 children were being served daily at St. Augustine's Episcopal Church.
-The programs success influenced other chapters of the Black Panther Party, and soon the Free Breakfast Program was mandatory in all chapters nationwide.
+The program's success influenced other chapters of the Black Panther Party, and soon the Free Breakfast Program was mandatory in all chapters nationwide.

 Chicago

 Fred Hampton, leader of the Chicago local, helped organize a number of community programs.
 These included five different breakfast programs on the West Side, a free medical center, a door to door program of health services (which offered testing for sickle cell anemia), and blood drives for the Cook County Hospital.
 The Chicago party also reached out to local gangs to clean up their acts, get them away from crime and bring them into the class war.
 The Party's efforts met with wide success, and Hampton's audiences and organized contingent grew by the day.